-- (a) Upon request of the Commission during an investigation, an approved instructor shall submit a digital video recording of the instructor teaching specified topics of a course, as identified by the Commission which the instructor is approved to teach. - (b) Upon the request of the Commission during an investigation, a continuing education sponsor shall submit a digital video recording depicting a particular Update Course instructor, as designated by the Commission, teaching the Update course. - (c) Any digital video recording submitted to the Commission shall: - (1) have been made within 12 months of the date of submission: - (2) be recorded either on a digital video disc (DVD), USB drive, or similar medium; - (3) be unedited; - (4) display a visible date and time stamp during the entire video recording; - (5) include a label identifying the instructor, the course title, subject being taught, student materials used, and dates of the video instruction; - (6) have visual and sound quality to allow reviewers to see and hear the instructor; and - (7) show at least a portion of the students present in a live audience. - (d) The deadline for any digital video recording requested during an investigation shall be 30 days after the date of the next scheduled course, but no later than 120 days after the Commission's request.
+(a) Upon request of the Commission during an investigation, an education provider or approved instructor shall submit a digital video recording depicting an instructor teaching a specified course topic.

+(b) Any digital video recording submitted to the Commission shall:

+(1) have been made within 12 months of the date of submission;

+(2) be recorded either on a digital video disc (DVD),

+USB drive, or similar medium;

+(3) be unedited;

+(4) display a visible date and time stamp during the entire video recording;

+(5) include a label identifying the instructor, the course title, subject being taught, and dates of the video instruction;

+(6) include student materials used in the production of the video recording;

+(7) have visual and sound quality to allow reviewers to see and hear the instructor; and

+(8) show at least a portion of the students present in a live audience.

+(c) The deadline for any digital video recording requested during an investigation shall be 30 days after the date of the next scheduled course, but no later than 120 days after the Commission's request.